LAST UPDATE: JUNE 2022 This is your Cebu Travel Guide from someone who lived there for fifteen years.

 I had lived for fifteen years in Cebu City.
 First to pursue my degree.
 Then I hopped from one job to another right after college.
-A part ot this travel guide was published Rappler on August 6, 2016 as an insider’s look on Cebu City.
+A part ot this Cebu City travel guide was published on Rappler as an insider’s look on Cebu City.
 As you read through, you would realize that this is not the usual travel guide to Cebu City.
 It is a mix of the usual tourist attractions (Magellan’s Cross, Taoist Temple, and Tops) and the things I loved doing as a local.
 This is a mixture of walking destinations, trekking destinations, art and music scenes.
 I also included where to stay section and how to go from the airport to Cebu City and how to navigate around Cebu City.

 There are reasons why we live in a place.
 There are reasons why we leave a place.
 Cebu City has been that place where arrivals are as frequent as departures, where the act of arriving is as exciting as the act of departing.
 Maybe because at the heart of my trips, I always look forward to smelling my own sheets, tasting my own cooked meals, looking at my own familiar mess, touching the spines of my own books, listening to the meows of my own litter.
 This city houses all the things I called my own.